chec/commercejs-nextjs-demo-store/README.md

 This file is meant to not be committed to source control and also will be hidden in file browsers.

-**STEP 3.** Seed the data necessary to power your Chec store and start your development environment
+**STEP 3.** Seed the data necessary to power your Chec store and start your development environment (necessary for initial setup).
 ```bash
 # Seed data in /seeds into your Chec account
 yarn seed